 Getting to Niagara Falls

-We met at my house about 8am and were out the door by 8:30.
-My little car fairly packed up.
-In Manchester we found a Dunkin Donuts for some caffeine and then kept trucking west.
+We met at my house at about 8 am and were out the door by 8:30.
+My little car was fairly packed up.
+In Manchester, we found a Dunkin Donuts for some caffeine and then kept trucking west.

 We both wanted to try the Cheesecake Factory for dessert, which meant a stop at the Destiny USA Mall.
 Wow, that place is HUGE!
 As is 55 acres of retail floor area.
 That type of huge!
 So yeah, we spent a bit more time there than we had initially planned…